 Rainwater Harvesting Precautions

-How Do I Harvest and Collect Rainwater
+How Do I Harvest and Collect Rainwater?

 Simple rainwater collection systems have three main elements: the roof or other catchment area, the storage tank(s), and the gutter and other piping that directs the water from the catchment area to the tank.
 Rainwater harvesting systems can be as simple as directing gutters to a lidded garbage can or as complex as a concrete cistern, roof washer and filtration system.

-You can find instructions on how to make a simple rainwater harvesting and collection system here.
+Finally, you can find instructions on how to make a simple rainwater harvesting and collection system here.